 Habitat & Wildlife at Sweetwater Marsh Unit

-The most significant habitat present on this refuge unit is coastal salt marsh salt marsh
+The main habitat in this refuge is coastal salt marsh salt marsh

 Salt marshes are found in tidal areas near the coast, where freshwater mixes with saltwater.